danwca/portfolio/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. absolutely free for code, copy, modify, dispatch, clone, donate, and more,
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. absolutely free for code, copy, modify, dispatch, clone, donate, and more,  but let me know if you are succeed, ...

 ---